h-gear/revolution/README.md

 - Founders Online
 - Delegates of Congress

-The data for ecco can be found here:
+* The data for ecco can be found here:
-The data for evans can be found here:
+* The data for evans can be found here:
-The data for the Delegates of Congress can be found in this repository as part of the project:
+* The data for the Delegates of Congress can be found in this repository as part of the project:
-The data for the Founders Online can be found at: https://github.com/jaytimm/founders-online-corpus In addition, the data can also be found here: ......
+* The data for the Founders Online can be found at: https://github.com/jaytimm/founders-online-corpus

-## Development
+## Contributing

-Check out our [Contributing Guidelines] to get started with development.
+If you want to contribute to the development of hgear, have a look at the [contribution guidelines](CONTRIBUTING.md).
 Please submit pull requests to us in case you want to participate.
 Suggestions, improvements, and edits are most welcome!

 ## License
-This project is licensed under the Apache License 2.0 - see the [LICENSE] file for details
+This project is licensed under the Apache License 2.0 - see the [licence](LICENSE.md) file for details.

 ## Links to data sources
 * Founders Online: https://founders.archives.gov/